bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Combining Transforms</h4>

-It is common for multiple transforms to be used at once, rotating and scaling the size of an element at the same time for example.
+<p>It is common for multiple transforms to be used at once, rotating and
+scaling the size of an element at the same time for example.
 In this event multiple transforms can be combined together.
-To combine transforms, list the transform values within the transform property one after the other without the use of commas.
+To combine transforms, list the transform values within the transform property one after the other without the use of commas.</p>

-Using multiple transform declarations will not work, as each declaration will overwrite the one above it.
-The behavior in that case would be the same as if you were to set the height of an element numerous times.
+<p>Using multiple transform declarations will not work, as each declaration
+will overwrite the one above it.
+The behavior in that case would be the same as if you were to set the height of an element numerous times.</p>

 <h4>HTML</h4>